veselosky/bluebucket/content/architecture-process.md

 ![Sequence Diagram: Setup a Bucket](images/SetupBucket.png)

 - Browser invokes Lambda BBListBuckets to retrieve buckets metadata and Display the BUCKET MANAGEMENT FORM.
 NOTE: Version 0.1 does not support initializing non-empty buckets.
 Metadata returned must include whether bucket is empty.
 - User selects or names a bucket to initialize (and create if it does not already exist).
 NOTE: Version 0.1 does not support initializing non-empty buckets.
 - Browser client displays a BUCKET CONFIG FORM for some common configuration options to generate bluebucket.json.
 - Browser client invokes (sync) Lambda BBSetupBucket with bucket and config.
 - BBSetupBucket retrieves the zip files for admin and theme from the public distribution bucket.
 - BBSetupBucket installs the directory skeleton, admin files, and generated bluebucket.json, into selected bucket.
+- BBSetupBucket creates any SNS Topics needed for this bucket.
-- BBSetupBucket registers S3 Event Sources for BB Lambdas.
-(NOTE: This is a call to S3 API, not Lambda.)
+- BBSetupBucket connects S3 Event Sources to the SNS Topics.
+- BBSetupBucket subscribes configured Lambda functions to the SNS Topics.
 - JS will redirect you to the admin section of your new blue bucket.
 You must enter your creds again because of cross-domain security.

 ### Updating Blue Bucket software in existing installation